If you want to be a parent, your epilepsy should not stop you

 - If you have a poor memory, keep a note of when you have fed the baby

 - Make sure you have a dosette box for your epilepsy medicine.
-Your routines may be very disrupted for a long time, making it harder to remember your tablets
+Your routines may be very disrupted for a long time, making it harder to remember your epilepsy medicine

-- If you live on more than one floor, keep nappy changing materials on each floor
+- If you live on more than one floor, keep things for nappy changing on each floor

 - Don’t use an iron when you are alone with a baby or young child